mcphail/speccydev/README.md

-# Development tools for the ZX Spectrum
+# Development tools for the ZX Spectrum v1.0

 The Dockerfile is the basis of the devcontainer and can be changed to add or remove tools.
 It will take a long time to build locally, so by default the devcontainer will pull a prebuilt version.
 Edit `.devcontainer/devcontainer.json` if you would rather build your own.

 The devcontainer contains:
-- pasmo (assembler)
+- pasmo version 0.5.3 (assembler)
-- sjasmplus (assembler)
+- sjasmplus version 1.21.0 (assembler)
-- z80asm (assembler)
+- z80asm version 1.8 (assembler)
-- z80dasm (disassembler)
+- z80dasm version 1.1.6 (disassembler)
-- zmakebas (creates BASIC programs)
+- zmakebas version 1.2b (creates BASIC programs)
-- z88dk (C compiler and other utilities including assembler)
+- z88dk version 2.3 (C compiler and other utilities including assembler)
-- utilities from the FUSE emulator:
+- utilities from the FUSE emulator version 1.4.3:
     - audio2tape
     - createhdf
     - fmfconv